 Mild cases of thyroiditis do not require treatment but the levels of thyroid hormones should be carefully monitored, in order to ensure that the condition does not progress.
 In the situation that these are out of the normal range, the doctor can adjust the medication accordingly.

 There is also the case of hypothyroidism, with the thyroid gland failing to produce adequate levels of thyroid hormones.
-In turn, this affects the functioning of the ovaries and clearly the fertility.
+In turn, this affects the functioning of the ovaries and clearly fertility.
 For this reason, it is important to restore the normal levels of thyroid hormones, as this will increase the chances of conceiving.

-When the thyroid gland fails to produce adequate levels of hormones (T3 and T4), the pituitary gland will release high quantities of thyroid stimulating hormone in response.
+When the thyroid gland fails to produce adequate levels of hormones (T3 and T4), the pituitary gland will release high quantities of thyroid-stimulating hormone in response.
 The high levels of TSH will cause the prolactin levels to increase as well, which will prevent one from getting pregnant.
 The treatment, in this case, is represented by synthetic thyroid hormones (substitute or hormone replacement therapy).

 If you are pregnant and suffer from hypothyroidism, you might also be recommended to take iodine supplements.
 This is essential so as to prevent developmental defects in the growing fetus.
+Use our pill reminder app to manage your medication.

 Getting treated for hypothyroidism is a must during pregnancy.
 If no treatment measures are taken, the child can suffer from cognitive delay due to impaired brain development.
 The growth and general development can be affected as well.